chhofi/ansible-raycrafter/docs/source/ansibleguide.rst

 Ansible Guide
 =============

+Before you start, see the configuration section.
+There are some thing you need to setup first.

 First, create an inventory file for the environment.
 There are two categories: ``masterservers`` and ``hlrs``.
 The first category will deploy a RayCrafter Master Server.
 The second will setup everything at the cluster.

 For example create a file ``hosts`` with the content::